Gopher tortoise: Breeding and reproduction

-Gopher tortoises reach sexual maturity between 15 and 20 years of age, depending on what region the species chooses to populate.
+Gopher tortoises reach sexual maturity between 9 and 20 years of age, depending on sex and what region the species chooses to populate.
 Sexual reproduction involves courtship rituals.
-During the mating season females only produce 1 clutch annually between April and November, females lay about 1–25 eggs.
-It has been shown that the clutch size is positively correlated with female plastron length.
+During the mating season, females only produce one clutch annually between April and November, females lay up to 25 eggs.
+The clutch size is positively correlated with female plastron length.
 These clutches are incubated underground for 70–100 days.
 The sex of the eggs is determined by the temperature where they are incubated in a nest laid below sand.
-If the sand is over 30 degrees Celsius, it is a female and if below 30 degrees Celsius, the egg is a male.
-Incubation period can last from 80 to 90 days in Florida and 110 days in South Carolina.
-The eggs will stay in the uterus of the female for 60 days until oviposition occurs, they will use their uterine epithelium to supply "pumping water", and transport important nutrients to the eggs.
+If the sand is over 30 °C, hatchlings are female and if below 30 °C, they are male.
+Incubation can last from 80 to 90 days in Florida and 110 days in South Carolina.
+The eggs stay in the uterus of the female for 60 days until oviposition occurs; they their uterine epithelium to supply "pumping water" and transport important nutrients to the eggs.

 Gopher tortoises may mate from February through September, with a peak throughout May and June.
-Females may lay clutches of 3–14 eggs, depending on body size, in a sandy mound very close to the entrance of their burrow.
-It has been found that reproduction rates and clutch sizes are positively impacted by higher temperatures.
-Warmer temperatures stimulate a female gopher tortoise’s endocrine system which helps trigger vitellogenesis, or yolk formation.
+Females typically lay clutches of 3–14 eggs, but can lay up to 25, depending on body size, in a sandy mound very close to the entrance of their burrow.
+Reproduction rates and clutch sizes are positively impacted by higher temperatures.
+Warmer temperatures stimulate a female gopher tortoise's endocrine system, which helps trigger vitellogenesis, or yolk formation.

-Ninety percent of clutches may be destroyed by predators such as armadillos, raccoons, foxes, skunks, and alligators before the eggs hatch, and less than 6% of eggs are expected to grow into tortoises that live one year or more after hatching.
+About 90% of clutches may be destroyed by predators such as armadillos, raccoons, foxes, skunks, and alligators before the eggs hatch, and fewer than 6% of eggs are expected to grow into tortoises that live one year or more after hatching.
 As the tortoises age, they have fewer natural predators.
 Egg predation rates are unchanged regardless of whether nests are close to or remain far from burrows.
-Additionally, a denser soil composition may affect hatchlings' ability to emerge due to the hatchlings' apparent inability to dig themselves out of the nest.
+Additionally, a denser soil composition may affect hatchlings' ability to emerge due to their apparent inability to dig themselves out of the nest.

+Each hatchling has a straight carapace length of 1–2 in.